AgapePress/pilgrims-progress/eng/chapter-07.md

 Then said Byends, I shall never desert my old principles, since they are harmless and profitable.
 If I may not go with you, I must do as I did before you overtook me, even go by myself, until some overtake me that will be glad of my company.

-Now, I saw in my dream, that Christian and Hopeful forsook him, and kept their distance before him; but one of them, looking back, saw three men following Mr.Byends; and, behold, as they came up with him, he made them a very low bow; and they also gave him a compliment.
+Now, I saw in my dream, that Christian and Hopeful forsook him, and kept their distance before him; but one of them, looking back, saw three men following Mr. Byends; and, behold, as they came up with him, he made them a very low bow; and they also gave him a compliment.
 The men's names were, Mr. Holdtheworld, Mr. Moneylove, and Mr. Saveall, men that Mr. Byends had formerly been acquainted with; for when children they were schoolfellows, and were taught by one Mr. Gripeman, a schoolmaster in Lovegain, which is a market-town in the county of Coveting, in the North.
 The schoolmaster taught them the art of getting, either by violence, cheating, flattering, lying, or by putting on a guise of religion; and these four gentlemen had attained much of the art of their master, so that they could each of them have kept such a school themselves.

 Well, when they had, as I said, thus saluted each other, Mr. Moneylove said to Mr. Byends, Who are they upon the road before us?
 For Christian and Hopeful were yet within view.